 I recently discovered an indie author whose stories and characters resonate so completely with my taste in books that I can hardly keep my mouth shut about her.
 I’ve been bouncing around the house expounding on the virtues of her plot advancement technique, taut description style, satisfying character fleshing and even her marketing brilliance.
-I’ve texted friends about her and talked about her in stores.
-I’ve even tweeted my admiration to the author herself – more than once (which is probably too much) – and, of course, I’ve been eagerly buying up everything she writes.
+I’ve texted friends about her and talked about her at work.
+I’ve even tweeted my admiration to the author herself — more than once (which is probably too much) — and, of course, I’ve been eagerly buying up everything she writes.

 I’ve been so exuberant I’m starting to feel a little weird about it.

 So…how do you demonstrate excitement over a book or series without bouncing around like Tigger on speed, making your family think you’re crazy and the author think you’re a stalker?

 Authors want to know their books are making an impact.
 More importantly, they want you to tell other people about their books so they can feel the impact, too (and, let’s face it, so they can sell more books).
 The most efficient way to do that is to write a public review on the bookseller’s site, right where the author’s potential customers can read it.